indaco/templheroicons/README.md

 ### Customizing Icons

+With the `ConfigureIcon` builder pattern, you can customize the icons more fluently and efficiently.
+This approach allows to chain multiple customization methods together.
+Once you've set your desired properties, call `Build()` to get the final icon, which you can render directly as templ component.

 #### 1. SetAttrs()

 You can also use the `SetAttrs()` method to add custom attributes to your icons, such as _aria-hidden_, _focusable_, or custom CSS classes: